BillyZac/circle-discourse/README.md

 # TODO
 - Cache: Use an in memory cache, or low DB, or similar.
 REST calls should hit the cache instead of Discourse directly.
 - Make an ETL for this cache.
 (I wrote one then deleted it.
 Oops.)
-- Make an update script for SalesForce.
-See `updateSalesForce` for a sketch of the idea.
-This is meant to be run on a cronjob, or in response to a webhook, or something like that.
+- Elaborate on the queue idea.
+See `addUserToQueue` for an initial sketch.
+This is meant to be run on a cronjob, or in response to a webhook, or something like that, and to send an "Action" to a service that is responsible to syncing data across the system.